-A modern day fairy godmother
+A modern-day fairy godmother

 If you’re desperate for a particular honeymoon but your budget just won’t stretch to it, consider a honeymoon gift list.
-Countless travel agents now offer this service, but one of the best on the market remains Buy Our Honeymoon, where you can create your own honeymoon list and fill it with whatever you like – ballooning over the Serengeti; champagne in a hot tub; upgrades to first class – which your guests can then “buy” or contribute towards as gifts.
+Countless travel agents now offer this service, but one of the best on the market remains to Buy Our Honeymoon, where you can create your own honeymoon list and fill it with whatever you like – ballooning over the Serengeti; champagne in a hot tub; upgrades to first class – which your guests can then “buy” or contribute towards as gifts.

 Think beyond the brochures

 Holiday brochures will sell you a certain kind of fly-and-flop honeymoon, often with no real discernible difference in offerings from one company to another.
-If you’re after something a little more unique, a little more you, it’s worth using the brochures as a stepping stone – alongside guidebooks and the internet – to figure out what you want and where you want to go, but remember: they’re not an indication of the only options available to honeymooners.
+If you’re after something a little more unique, a little more you, it’s worth using the brochures as a stepping stone – alongside guidebooks and the internet – to figure out what you want and where you want to go but remember: they’re not an indication of the only options available to honeymooners.